lukesky19/SkyMines/README.md

 # SkyNodes
 ## Description
-* This plugin allows you to configure tasks with a delay.
-Each task will randomly choose a node, which randomly chooses a schematic and location from a configured list to paste in.
+* This plugin is a mines plugin that tracks blocks broken in specific regions (nodes), replaces them, gives items, and sends client-side block changes.

 ## Features
-* Supports WorldEdit and FastAsyncWorldEdit
-* Restricts block breaking within a SkyNode to a configured list of blocks.
+* Restricts block breaking within a node to a configured list of blocks.
-* Teleports player to safety before a SkyNode is pasted.
+* When a block is mined, it is replaced with what was broken and the player is sent a client-side block update to show a configurable replacement Block.
-* Multiple schematics can be configured for one location.
-The plugin will pick one at random.
+  * A loot table can be configured for suspicious sand and suspicious gravel.
+(Optional)
-* Multiple tasks are supported to paste multiple SkyNodes at once.
+  * It is required since the plugin cannot detect what the loot table was.
+* Cooldowns are configurable per block.
+* An infinite number of players can use the mine without worrying about the mine being empty since tracking is per-player and block updates are client-side.
+* In the event of a config error, all block breaking, block drops, and block clicks will be cancelled to protect any mines from unintentional destruction.

 ## Dependencies
-* WorldEdit or FastAsyncWorldEdit
 * WorldGuard
-* Multiverse-Core

 ## FAQ
-Q: What versions does this plugin support?
+Q: What Minecraft versions does this plugin support?

-A: 1.20-1.21.1
+A: 1.21-1.21.1

+Q: What plugin versions are supported?

+A: I will only support the latest plugin version(s), which are currently is 2.0.2 and 3.0.0-Pre-1.

 Q: Are there any plans to support any other versions?